 Let’s be honest, it’s all about the food

 Knees aside, it was a gorgeous descent taking in the craggy cliffs dotted with snow and an impressive glacier to behold.
-Tired and elated after more than 6 and half hrs hiking we arrived at the hut to the exciting and rather random news that we stumbled about a Nepalese night.
+Tired and elated after more than 6.5 hrs hiking we arrived at the hut to the exciting and rather random news that we stumbled about a Nepalese night.
 Joy of joys, curry for dinner!
 Followed of course by the standard cheese course of Tomme de Savoie.
 Just in case you forgot you were still staying in the Savoie.

 If you’ve never stayed in a manned refuge let me tell you, the food is immense.
 And in plentiful quantities.
 Which always brings a smile to my husband’s face with his insistence that I prefer quantity over quality.
 (In all honesty, I value both in equal measure).
 For dinner you’ll usually get 4 courses.
 Soup or salad, followed by a meat and carb-filled main course, a small cheese course (usually 1 slice each – a palate cleanser before dessert it would seem?) and dessert.
 The fact that we happened upon a curry night was music to my ears.